 Beyond the hotel’s famous Palm Court sits the Terrace Room, an absolute jewel in the crown of the Plaza.
-Meticulously restored to its original 1920’s brilliance, figural Italian Renaissance paintings adorn the ceiling, while the room is lined either side by imperial pillars drawing attention to the front plinth, the perfect place for vows to be exchanged.
+Meticulously restored to its original 1920s brilliance, figural Italian Renaissance paintings adorn the ceiling, while the room is lined on either side by imperial pillars drawing attention to the front plinth, the perfect place for vows to be exchanged.
 Above hang magnificent crystal chandeliers, giving the room a gentle glow and with 4700 square feet of space, the Terrace Room is able to host even the most ambitious of weddings.

 7. Wayfarer’s Chapel, Los Angeles

 One of the most sought-after churches in America, Wayfarer’s Chapel is unique.
 The striking glass architecture allows all light in to create an airy, open space.
 The surrounding trees are visible through the walls, making guests feel as if they are out in the open in the middle of the forest.
-The geometric design is intended to compliment the natural surroundings, an element which the chapel achieves magnificently.
-The towering redwood trees serve to emphasize the sacred function which the chapel provides.
+The geometric design is intended to complement the natural surroundings, an element which the chapel achieves magnificently.
+The towering redwood trees serve to emphasize the sacred function that the chapel provides.

 Every detail of the ceremony is planned out well in advance, yet the charm of Wayfarer’s chapel is the naturalistic approach.
 Natural plantings eliminate the need for flower arrangements while the size lends itself to intimate ceremonies.
 The chapel is the ideal place for a low-key yet memorable wedding, understated yet permeated with the sacrosanct message of marriage.